InseeFr/btb/README.md

 install.packages("btb")
 ```

-It is also possible to install it from the GitHub repository using `devtools`
+To get a bug fix or to use a feature from the development version, you can install the development version of from GitHub :

 ```
 install.packages("devtools")
 devtools::install_github("InseeFr/btb")